Guide for setting up Multi-WAN (Load balancing, failover, etc) on pfSense

-By default pfSense will ping your gateway to determine the quality of your WAN.
+By default pfSense will ping the gateway to determine the quality of the WAN.
 In some cases, that is not an accurate measure.
-For instance, if your WAN gateway is actually a device that is local to you, and not on the other side of your ISP circuit, then your actual WAN link could be down and pinging your gateway would never show it.
-Also, if your ISP gateway is up but your ISP experiences upstream failures, those cannot be detected by pinging your gateway.
+For instance, if the WAN gateway is actually a device that is local and not on the other side of the ISP circuit, then the actual WAN link could be down and pinging the gateway would never show it.
+Also, if the ISP gateway is up but the ISP experiences upstream failures, those cannot be detected by pinging only the gateway.

-You can enter a custom IP address to monitor here that will be used to determine the WAN quality.
-You can use a public website, Google public DNS, or any IP on the internet that responds to pings.
-The downside is that should that IP ever go offline, or suffer a failure of its own, your WAN could be marked down when it's really up.
+A custom IP address can be entered to monitor here that will be used to determine the WAN quality.
+A public website, Google public DNS, or any IP on the Internet that responds to pings can be used.
+The downside is that should that IP ever go offline, or suffer a failure of its own, the WAN could be marked down when it's really up.

 By default all WANs on the same tier are considered equal when doing load balancing.
-If your WANs are different speeds, the weight parameter lets you give the system some bias toward a faster link.
-If you had a 50Mbit line and a 10Mbit line you probably would not want to share them equally, as it would often leave the 50Mbit line underloaded and the 10Mbit line overloaded.
-You can give your 50MBit line a weight of 5 so that you get a 5:1 ratio of usage to prefer the faster WAN.
+If the WANs are different speeds, the weight parameter allows the system to give some bias toward a faster link.
+If one is a 50Mbit line and another is a 10Mbit line, sharing them equally is not desirable as it would often leave the 50Mbit line underloaded and the 10Mbit line overloaded.
+The 50MBit line can be given a weight of 5 so that there is a 5:1 ratio of usage to prefer the faster WAN.

 Every WAN is different in how it operates "normally".
 Some WANs have low latency and no loss and are great, others perform normally even when there is some loss registered on the line or higher latency.
-You can use these fields to dial in link-appropriate values for what is actually an alarm state for your WAN gateways.
+These fields can be used to dial in link-appropriate values for what is actually an alarm state for the WAN gateways.
 On some lossy cable lines, increasing the loss percentage to 20 or more may be fine.
 On slow DSL or satellite links, a few hundred ms of latency is fine.
-You have to watch your own quality graphs to get an idea of what is good/normal for any given WAN.
+Watch the quality graphs to get an idea of what is good/normal for any given WAN.

-Gateway groups (System > Routing, Groups tab) are just what their name implies.
+Gateway groups (System > Routing, Groups tab) are exactly what the name implies.
 They group together gateways to act in a coordinated fashion.
-They can do load balancing, failover, or a mixture of the two.
+They can perform load balancing, failover, or a mixture of the two.

 A common practice for a two-WAN setup is to make three gateway groups for a multi-wan configuration: one that load balances, and two for failover, one preferring each WAN.
-This could be expanded for any number of WANs, just make one group that prefers each of them and fails over to some ordering of other WANs.
-This will let you selectively put traffic on each WAN as well as load balance.
+This could be expanded for any number of WANs: Make one group that prefers each of them and fails over to some ordering of other WANs.
+This will allow selectively putting traffic on each WAN as well as load balancing.

 When two gateways are on the same tier, they will load balance.
-This means that on a per-connection basis, traffic is routed over each WAN in a round-robin manner.
+This means that on a per-connection basis, connections are routed over each WAN in a round-robin manner.
 If any gateway on the same tier goes down, it is removed from use and the other gateways on the tier continue to operate normally.

 When two gateways are on different tiers, the lower tier gateway(s) are preferred.
 If a lower tier gateway goes down, it is removed from use and the next highest tier gateway is used.

-Because of the tier system, you can have any number of combinations of load balancing and failover that you like, such as One WAN that if it goes down fails to two load balancing WANs that if both go down fail to three load balancing WANs, and so on.
+Because of the tier system, is is possible to have any number of combinations of load balancing and failover, such as One WAN that if it goes down fails to two load balancing WANs that if both go down fail to three load balancing WANs, and so on.
 The only limit is that there are only 5 tiers so such configurations can only go 5 levels deep.

 Defining gateway groups is only part of the story.
-You must assign traffic to these gateways using the Gateway setting on firewall rules.
+Traffic must be assigned to these gateways using the Gateway setting on firewall rules.

-On your Firewall > Rules screen, on the tab for the internal interface you want to use the gateway group with, you can either edit your existing pass rules and add the gateway setting, choosing the gateway you want, or add a new rule to match only certain traffic you want to direct into the gateway group.
+On Firewall > Rules, visit the tab for the internal interface to be used with the gateway group, either edit the existing pass rules and add the gateway setting, choosing the desired gateway, or add a new rule to match only certain traffic to direct into the gateway group.
 Remember that rules are processed from the top down, and once a rule is matched, processing stops.

-You can direct certain traffic to one WAN with a failover group, match some other traffic for another WAN, and let your catchall rule go to the load balancer.
+Certain traffic can be directed to one WAN with a failover group, match some other traffic for another WAN, and let the catchall rule go to the load balancer.

-When a firewall rule directs traffic into the gateway, it bypasses the firewall's normal routing table.
+When a firewall rule directs traffic into the gateway, it bypasses the routing table on the firewall.
 Policy route negation is just a rule that passes traffic to other local or VPN-connected networks that does not have a gateway set.
-By not setting a gateway on that rule it will bypass the gateway group and use the firewall's routing table.
-These rules should be at the top of the ruleset -- or at least above any rules using gateways.
+By not setting a gateway on that rule it will bypass the gateway group and use the routing table on the firewall.
+These rules should be at the top of the list -- or at least above any rules using gateways.

-You should have at least one DNS server reachable on each WAN.
-This can be accomplished by editing your DNS servers under System > General and picking an interface for each DNS server.
+At least one DNS server should be reachable on each WAN.
+This can be accomplished by editing the DNS servers under System > General and picking a gateway for each DNS server.
 Make sure that the DNS server chosen for a given WAN will work there (i.e. it's public or from that ISP).
 The system's DNS forwarder will query all DNS servers simultaneously, so it should not be affected by a WAN failure.

-If you have the DNS servers hardcoded on the clients, this limitation isn't relevant, however services on the firewall itself will still need DNS and could become slow or fail waiting for DNS if there is not a reachable DNS server.
+If the DNS servers are hardcoded on the clients, this limitation isn't relevant, however services on the firewall itself will still need DNS and could become slow or fail waiting for DNS if there is not a reachable DNS server.